daskals/Phase-Noise-Measurement-Python/README.md

 # PhaseNoiseMeasurement-Python
 ## Comprehensive Guidance on Measuring Phase Noise Using a Spectrum Analyzer and Python

-Welcome to the **PhaseNoiseMeasurement-Python** repository, your go-to resource for measuring phase noise with a spectrum analyzer, enhanced by the power of Python scripting.
+Welcome to the **Phase-Noise-Measurement-Python** repository, your go-to resource for measuring phase noise with a spectrum analyzer, enhanced by the power of Python scripting.
 This repository is a work in progress, poised to offer rich content including code examples and in-depth explanations.

 ### Our Objective
 We are dedicated to demystifying the process of setting up and executing phase noise measurements.
 By harnessing the versatility of Python, we make these measurements more accessible and user-friendly.
 Our forthcoming Python script, named `phasenoise_jitter.py`, will serve as a practical tool in this endeavor.